 Is there a right to work from home?

-Under current laws, there is no statutory or automatic legal entitlement for an employee to work from home, unless the worker’s contract of employment specifically states they are entitled to work from home.
+Under current laws, there is no general statutory or automatic right to work from home.
+However, if the worker’s contract of employment specifically allows working from home, then they are legally entitled to do so in line with the specific contractual provisions.

 How should a remote working request be handled?

-While an employee does not have the automatic right to work from home, a statutory request to do so must be considered by the employer in a reasonable manner and should only be refused if there is a good business reason for so doing, taking into account the economic and operational needs of the organisation and as long as the employer can show that this would adversely affect their business.
+While an employee does not have the automatic right to work from home, a flexible working request to do so must be considered by the employer in a reasonable manner which involves assessing the advantages and disadvantages, discussing possible alternatives, and providing an appeal process if necessary.
+Requests should only be refused if there is a good business reason for so doing, and that they have consulted with the employee prior to the refusal.

 Fair grounds for refusal include:

-Prior to the coronavirus outbreak, many employers would easily be able to provide sound business reasons for any refusal of a remote working request.
-This could include, for example, the financial cost of providing the necessary IT equipment, the possibility of cyber-security or data protection breaches, as well as various other reasons as to why their business would be adversely affected.
-However, since the widespread adoption of remote working in response to the mandatory working from home rules during the pandemic, employers generally need to exercise caution if looking to justify a decision to deny an employee the right to work from home where an employee can feasibly undertake their job role from home.
+Since the widespread adoption of remote working in response to the mandatory working from home rules during the pandemic, employers generally need to exercise caution if looking to justify a decision to deny an employee the right to work from home where an employee can feasibly undertake their job role from home. case law in this area continues to emerge, shaping the post-lockdown workplace.

 What are an employer’s responsibilities towards remote workers?